mundo20guz/3-In-A-Row/README.md

 2) Ensure that your computer has a Python 3.6 + version installed.
 3) Run main.py in a python interpreter of your choice.
 4) Enjoy!

+board.py: Includes code for developing game board.
+Includes initial mash up of original tic-tac-toe game board.
+Also includes code for super tic-tac-toe board.

+player.py: Includes code for 3 different types of Players.
+First a human player, then a random player, and finally a player backed by the minimax algorithm.

+game.py: Includes code for creating a Game.
+Creates board, and 2 players.
+Includes logic to create sequence of game.
+Will determine winner.